Skip to content

 #NUM!

-Invalid numeric operation (e.g., calculating a square root of a negative number).
+Invalid numeric operation (e.g., calculating the square root of a negative number).

 Adjust the formula to ensure valid numeric operations.

-Sometimes a #NUM! might be expected signalling the user that some parameter is out of scope.
+Sometimes a #NUM! error might be expected, signalling to the user that some parameter is out of scope.

 #N/A